 She moved on until she came to the tomb of Marjory Bruce, the Princess of Scotland and daughter of Robert the Bruce, the famous heroic king.
 As was often the case, the sarcophagus was decked out in wildflowers, and Tianyi added her posy to the floral display.
-The story of Marjory Bruce, who died nearby after falling from her horse, and whose unborn child survived to later become king, was one of her favorites.
+After The Ugly Duckling, the story of Marjory Bruce, who died nearby after falling from her horse, and whose unborn child survived to later become king, was her favorite.
 It reminded her of the folktales of her childhood in Jilin.

-Tianyi sat on a nearby chair, appreciating the delicate colors radiating through the stained-glass windows onto the blue-stone walls and flagstones around the tomb.
-It was peaceful to sit here among the noble people, warriors and abbots of the past, but the old church also had a dank smell about it that reminded her of the boat.
+Tianyi sat on a nearby chair, appreciating the delicate colors radiating through the stained-glass windows onto the bluestone walls and flagstones around the tomb.
+It was peaceful to sit here amongst the noble people, warriors and abbots of the past, but the old church also had a dank smell about it that reminded her of the boat.